Eurasian Milfoil in Chateaugay Lake

 Over the past forty years, a silent invader has been gaining ground in Chateaugay Lake.
 Eurasian water milfoil, an aggressive non-native aquatic plant, has been spreading throughout the lake system.
 Aided by boat traffic, which carries the plant from place to place on propellers and intakes, it is now taking over large areas of the shoreline waters.

-The map above shows the accelerating spread of Eurasian milfoil in recent years.
+The map above shows the accelerating spread of Eurasian milfoil since surveys began in the early 2000’s.
 In 2002 (yellow), Eurasian milfoil was already well established in the Narrows and Outlet of the Lower Lake.
 There were scattered beds along the shoreline of the Upper and Lower Lakes.
 By 2005 (red), volunteers surveying the Upper Lake and the Narrows south of the Bridge found dramatic increases in milfoil coverage.
 On the Lower Lake, only the Outlet and the area off the former Lakeside Restaurant were surveyed, but expansion was also evident.

-In 2006 (green), a more comprehensive check of the Lower Lake found a large, previously undetected bed of milfoil spreading out into the middle at the inlet from the Narrows.
+In 2006 (green), a comprehensive survey by the Adirondack Watershed Institute found a large, previously undetected bed of milfoil spreading across the inlet from the Narrows.
 The Narrows was continuing to fill in and the size of the milfoil bed in the South Inlet had doubled from the previous year.
 The total acreage of Eurasian milfoil in the Chateaugay Lakes had increased from 41 acres in 2002 to 200 acres in 2006!

 How Bad Could It Get?